Gregor Samsa (band)

 In support of its latest release, the band played twenty-one eastern US venues in March before then venturing a 23-date tour of the United Kingdom, France, Luxembourg, and Germany during April.
-Historically, the band has chosen to tour and perform alongside a wide array bands and genres including Spokane, Kayo Dot, Barzin, Part Chimp, Calla, Engine Down, Isis, Pelican, Explosions in the Sky, Interpol, and many others.
+Historically, the band has chosen to tour and perform alongside a wide array bands and genres including Kayo Dot, Barzin, Part Chimp, Calla, Engine Down, Isis, Pelican, Explosions in the Sky, Interpol, and many others.

-The band completed their most recent album, Rest, in late 2007 and released it in April 2008.
+The band completed their sophomore album, Rest, in late 2007 and released it in April 2008.
+In December 2024 their first two official EPs were released as a compilation called 40:13.5.